VerseMetaVerse/UnrealVerse/README.md

 - https://github.com/marcosguijr/uefn
 - https://github.com/arjff/UEFN_DEMO_1
 - Verse cannot read files/databases, so we're forced to use an external script to create a .Verse file - https://github.com/Keiron-Beadle/LabyrinthData
+- This script is a template for creating purchasable items in the game https://github.com/Tsaryii/TycoonStomper
+- This one is very niche, it is to stress test your server performance.
+You just run the 'LatencyManager' function whenever you want to start a test!
+It'll return the multithreaded score and every single thread score.https://github.com/Tsaryii/StressTestor
 - https://github.com/felislsd/UEFN_TestProject
 - "This is the first ever open sourced GitHub repo of Verse in the world!" - https://github.com/Cubed/uefn-verse-projects

-- *ALERT: GPL* The GPL license is a poor fit for library or snippet code to be used elsewhere *TO BE AVOIDED*
+- *ALERT: GPL* The following projects with the GPL license are a poor fit for library or snippet code to be used elsewhere *TO BE AVOIDED*
     - A collection of usage examples for verse within unreal engine for fortnite - https://github.com/wassti/Verse_Boilerplate
     - Testing ground for the Verse language in Unreal Engine for Fortnite -  https://github.com/Androoideka/uefn-verse-lab
+    - Modular & Dynamic Verse Tycoon Kit. https://github.com/Tsaryii/TycoonKitX
+    - A free tycoonkit to use in UEFN https://github.com/Tsaryii/SuperKitX-1.0.1

 # Unreal Marketplace Items That Might Be Worth A Look